Snapper Carr: Checkmate

 The Infinite Crisis crossover event that concluded in 2006 was immediately followed by a major DC Comics event known as One Year Later.
 One Year Later was designed to explore the major continuity changes created by Infinite Crisis.
 With Superman and Batman apparently dead and Wonder Woman retired, One Year Later also examined how the world coped without its three biggest superheroes.
 It was followed chronologically by 52, a one-comic-a-week publication that covered the "missing year" between the end of Infinite Crisis and One Year Later.
 In the fictional timeline of the DC Comics universe, 52 came between Infinite Crisis and One Year Later.

 52 included several one-off and limited series comic books.
 One of these limited series was the six-part comic book 52: Aftermath.
 52 had established the existence of the Science Squad, a group of supervillain mad scientists based in the nation of Oolong Island (which is ruled by evil superscientist Veronica Cale).
 The Science Squad unleashes the Four Horsemen of Apokolips—Yurrd (famine), Rogga (war), Zorrm (pestilence), and Azraeuz (death).
 These bioengineered beings were created specifically to attack the Black Marvel Family, rulers of the Middle Eastern nation of Kahndaq.
 In 52 #43 through #50 and expanded upon in the four issues of the limited series World War III, Black Adam's lover, the superheroine Isis, dies after being infected by Zorrm, and Yurrd eats her brother, Osiris.
 Black Adam goes mad with rage and grief and announces he will kill every single human being on the planet.
 He then commits genocide, murdering all the people in the fictional Middle Eastern nation of Bialya (where he believes the Four Horsemen originated).
-After being briefly imprisoned by the Science Squad, Black Adam is freed by his friend Atom Smasher (who mistakenly doesn't believe Black Adam capable of genocide) and slaughters hundreds of thousands of people in Italy and China.
+After being briefly imprisoned by the Science Squad, Black Adam is freed by his friend Atom Smasher and slaughters hundreds of thousands of people in Italy and China.
 Black Adam is finally stopped by Captain Marvel.